cjdbarlow/bedside-notebook/howto.md

 * Revise sources of sepsis table
 * Revise antibiotics table with some useful PK/PD/tissue penetration things
 * Move paeds anaesthesia to the concepts section and pyloromyotomy and inhaled FB to surgical sections
-* Split out paeds ICU consideations into specific disease
+* Split out paeds ICU considerations into specific disease

 # Package to-do